kodeFant/driftercode.com/content/index.md

 type: blog-index
 ---

-# I'm Lillo, a functional developer and ex-journalist
+# The great functional programming journey

 Join me in my explorations in functional programming.